CLT for biorthogonal ensembles and related combinatorial identities: Examples

 where $c_{\beta,V} \in \R^n$, $u_V, v_V$ are linear functionals, $\mathscr{Q}$ is a quadratic functional, $\tau$ is a positive definite $n \times n$ matrix, and

-For now on, we suppose that $\beta=2$ which corresponds to the Hermitian matrix models (\ref{HM}).
+For now on, we suppose that $\beta=2$ since it corresponds to the Hermitian matrix models (\ref{HM}).
 This values is special, since on the r.h.s.~of (\ref{BG}), the linear term vanishes and $c_{2,V} \equiv 0$.
-This asymptotics implies that, the random variable $ \Xi_N(f)- N \langle f, \rho_V \rangle$ has a limit and this limit is Gaussian if and only if $u_V [f]=0$, i.e.~the test function $f$ lies in the kernel of an $n$-dimensional linear system.
+Then the asymptotics \eqref{BG} imply that the random variable $ \Xi_N(f)- N \langle f, \rho_V \rangle$ has a limit and this limit is Gaussian if and only if $u_V [f]=0$, i.e.~the test function $f$ lies in the kernel of an $n$-dimensional linear system.
 Otherwise, there are limits only along subsequences such that

 where $\{x\}$ denotes the integer part of $x>0$.
 Note that, by periodicity, we may replace $\vec{N}$ by $(\{N \epsilon_1\}, \dots, \{N \epsilon_n\})$ in the definition of the Theta function (\ref{theta}).
 Then, the condition (\ref{charges}) implies that $\Xi_N(f) - N \langle f, \rho_V \rangle$ converges in distribution to the sum of two independent random variables.
-A real-valued Gaussian with mean-zero and variance $\mathscr{Q}[f,f]$ and a random variable $\Gamma$ which is the projection on the vector $u_V[f]$ of a {\it discrete Gaussian random variable} with mean $\vec{q}$ and covariance matrix $\tau$.
-Namely if $Y \in \Z^n$ is a random variable with distribution
+A real-valued Gaussian with mean-zero and variance $\mathscr{Q}[f,f]$ and a random variable $\Gamma$ which is the projection on the vector $u_V[f]$ of a {\it discrete Gaussian random vector} with mean $\vec{q}$ and covariance matrix $\tau$.
+Namely, if $Y \in \Z^n$ is a random variable with distribution

 then $\Gamma= \langle \vec{q} + Y , u_V[f] \rangle$ has the moment generating function